OmallaRoy/Mathematics-Challenge/README.md

 ## starting the php server
 in the root directory run "php artisan serve" in an IDE terminal like VS code.
 ## starting the command line server
-open the project in any IDE like intellij iDE
+Open the project in any IDE like intellij iDE
 <br>**Introduction**<br>
 The International Education Services is organizing a mathematics competition for primary school children all over the country.
 All pupils in registered primary schools are eligible to take part in the competition.